-How Ski Doo LinQ Delivers Most Secure Storage On The Snow…
+Ski Doo LinQ System Delivers Secure Storage…

 Why We Need Ski Doo LinQ System Bags

 Once upon a time, I carried “everything but the kitchen sink” with me while snowmobiling.
 Like a pack rat, I found and filled every nook and cranny of unused space under my hood with emergency and survival gear, just in case.
-Then one day along came some Ski Doo engineer or designer, tasked with reducing sled weight and making snowmobiling more riding centric, and presto – no more space under my hood.
-In fact, on most of today’s snowmobiles, there’s hardly any place for the engine and its components, much less room to actually do anything as simple as changing a spark plug!
+Then one day along came some Ski Doo engineer or designer, tasked with reducing sled weight and making snowmobiling more riding centric.
+And presto – no more space under my hood.
+In fact, on most of today’s snowmobiles, there’s hardly any place for the engine and its components.
+Much less room to actually do anything as simple as changing a spark plug!

-Ski Doo LinQ System Product Review – How It Works
+How Ski Doo LinQ System Works

-The Ski Doo LinQ System comprises two main elements for the rear tunnel of your sled.
-One is a variety of Linq containers and accessories, each with a standardized and sturdy base with a flange on one end and a locking mechanism on the other.
-Two is the LinQ cargo base kit, brackets that attach on either side of the tunnel, providing both a slot for the base flange and one for the locking mechanism of any Ski Doo LinQ System container.
+The Ski Doo LinQ System comprises two main elements.
+One is a variety of Linq containers and accessories.
+Each provides a standardized and sturdy base with a flange on one end and a fastening latch on the other.
+Two is the LinQ cargo base kit.
+These strong brackets attach on either side of the tunnel.
+They provide both a slot for the base flange and one for the fastening latch of any Ski Doo LinQ System container.

-Ski Doo LinQ System Product Review – Containers & Accessories
+Ski Doo LinQ System Containers & Accessories

-The variety of Ski Doo LinQ System containers started with two premium tunnel bags (one small and one medium), plus a fuel caddy, all with carrying handles on top.
+The variety of Ski Doo LinQ System containers started with two premium tunnel bags (one small and one medium).
+It also includes a fuel caddy, all with carrying handles on top.
 Each bag is a semi-rigid design that holds it shape regardless of how much or little is inside.
-It opens with a two-way zipper built into expandable material fitted inside its rim and is covered by a lid that also buckles shut.
-Short track sleds will take any one of these; long trackers have space for any combination of two.
+It opens with a two-way zipper built into expandable material fitted inside its rim.
+It’s also covered by a lid that buckles shut.
+Short track sleds will take any one of these.
+Long trackers have space for any combination of two.

-Ski Doo LinQ System Product Review – Tested on Tour
+Ski Doo LinQ System Tested on Tour

-Now that I’m riding a 900 ACE engine, I don’t need to carry extra fuel anymore, so my favourite LinQ System configuration is two medium tunnel bags, which carry a surprising amount of gear.
+Now that I’m riding a 900 ACE engine, I don’t need to carry extra fuel anymore.
+So my favourite LinQ System configuration is two medium tunnel bags, which carry a surprising amount of gear.
 But I’m looking forward to trying new LinQ products this season – and to what new LinQ innovations Ski-Doo has up its sleeve in years to come!